balxor/brain/london-has-fallen-en.md

 ### 12.3 Increase the Opponent’s Coordination Cost

 Large guilds are strong when instructions are easy to understand and every party moves in one direction.
-Coordination cost rises when the opponent has to split attention, parties, and supply.
+Coordination cost rises when the opponent has to split attention, parties and supply.

 Pressure options: